microsoft/testfx/docs/AddingAnalyzerCodeFix.md

 # Adding analyzer code fix

 You should add it under src/Analyzers/MSTest.Analyzers.CodeFixes.

 Add your fixer logic and match the analyzer rule id with your analyzer.

-## Updating unit tests you should replace:
+## Updating unit tests you should replace :

+ - `Microsoft.CodeAnalysis.Testing.EmptyCodeFixProvider>;` by `MSTest.Analyzers."fixerName">;`
  - `VerifyCS.VerifyCodeFixAsync` by `VerifyCS.VerifyAnalyzerAsync`
- - `Microsoft.CodeAnalysis.Testing.EmptyCodeFixProvider>;` by `MSTest.Analyzers."fixerName">;`

 you can use this PR as refrence: [https://github.com/microsoft/testfx/pull/3091]